wzulfikar/hashvatar/README.md

 ## Usage

-Use this format in to get your hashvatar:
+Use this format to get your hashvatar:

 ```
 https://hashvatar.vercel.app/{yourhandler}